Spiritual Meaning and Symbolism of a Circle in Many Religions

 Ouroboros

-The ouroboros, a picture of a serpent or dragon eating its own tail, is an old and occult emblem from Ancient Egypt and Greece.
+The ouroboros, a picture of a snake in your dream or dragon eating its own tail, is an old and occult emblem from Ancient Egypt and Greece.

 It has been assigned many different interpretations over time.
 Still, it can be seen as signifying eternity, immortality, and the cyclical nature of the Universe.